adriangalilea/adriangalilea.com/src/content/blog/hello-world.md

   - battery
 - [x] ~~write: project pico qwiicReset~~
 - [ ] write: vision apple ring
-- [ ] write: quantum physics: the academic version of the perpetual motion machine (where is the battery hidden?)
+- [ ] write: quantum physics
+  - the academic version of the perpetual motion machine (where is the battery hidden?)
 - [ ] write: /uses https://uses.tech/
 - [ ] write: what is markdown missing
   - emojis